danimedi/find_main_references/README.md

 ### Example

-This is an example of some of the steps in the process of retreiving information from a search query:
+This is an example of some of the steps in the process of retrieving information from a search query:

 ``` r